Naga-Manohar-Y/Airline_Data_Ingestion/README.md

 Upload airport.csv to the dim folder.

 ## Redshift Cluster Setup along with Dimensional and Fact tables
-Create a Redshift cluster along with IAM roles, username, and password.
+Create a Redshift cluster along with IAM roles, username, and password. <br>
-Open the Query Editor and connect to the Redshift cluster using the provided credentials.
+Open the Query Editor and connect to the Redshift cluster using the provided credentials. <br>
-Create the airlines schema, airport_dim and daily_flights_fact tables using the SQL scripts in redshift_create_table.txt Copy the airports data to airport_dim table of redshift using copy script in redshift_create_table.txt change the S3 bucket and IAM role of redshift.
+Create the airlines schema, airport_dim and daily_flights_fact tables using the SQL scripts in redshift_create_table.txt <br>
+Copy the airports data to airport_dim table of redshift using copy script in redshift_create_table.txt change the S3 bucket and IAM role of redshift.

 ## AWS Glue Setup